 In 2010, Tech moved to the center of A Paddock, directly opposite Emergency Services next to Pit out.

 In accessing tech, please honor the one way direction for the paddock road.
-This includes leaving the pits for the impound area; turn right, travel past the start/finish building and turn at the concession stand back towards the tech tent.
+This includes leaving the pits for the impound area; go straight to the back of the paddock, then turn left and left again into the impound lot.

 At most Lime Rock events, scales will not be available during qualifying impounds, or after the green flag drops on the first race.
 Northern New Jersey Region has slightly different rules on scale availability, please check the supps for their races for details.

 The asphalt pad is pretty far off of level, and corner weights won't bear much relationship to reality.
 Don't even bother to ask for them.

 The False Grid is at the west end of Pit Lane; entry is from B Paddock.
 Normal grid practice is for groups of cars at the start of a race or session to enter the track by turning left out of the false grid, directly onto the track from Pit In (rather than passing down pit lane.)
 Once the track is hot, however, individual cars must pass down pit lane and enter the track conventionally via Pit Out.